-If managers, employees and peers are only discussing performance annually, everyone misses out on the opportunity to grow and develop throughout the year.
-This is a particular concern for companies today.
-Deloitte found that professional skills now have an average life of only 2 1⁄2 to 5 years, meaning employees must constantly be learning to keep up with new trends.
+If the people in your company are only discussing performance once year, chances are, people are missing out on the opportunity to grow and develop professionally.
+This is a particular concern for companies today: Deloitte found that professional skills now have an average lifespan of only 2.5 to 5 years, meaning employees should constantly be learning to keep up with new trends.

 3. Enhanced HR data & metrics

-How to build a feedback culture
+Having a strong feedback culture

 Photo by Nicolai Berntsen